MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

 ## Update the token acquisition logic

 1. Generate a test token using the following PowerShell script.
-The script uses the `Get-ADALToken` cmdlet you installed earlier, in MIP SDK Setup and configuration.
+The script uses the `Get-ADALToken` cmdlet from the ADAL.PS module you installed earlier, in MIP SDK Setup and configuration.

-  - Copy the following script and place it in a PowerShell Script file (.ps1 extension)
+  - Copy the script and place it in a PowerShell Script file (.ps1 extension):

    ```powershell
    $authority = 'https://login.windows.net/common/oauth2/authorize'  # Enforced by MIP SDK